Wondering if you should be drinking more coffee? Or maybe less of it? What are the health benefits of drinking coffee?

 Antioxidants neutralize these free radicals.
 This helps to keep the cell and the body in general healthy.

 Coffee also helps with cardiovascular health.
-This because of its exclusive antioxidant, chlorogenic acid.
+This is because of its exclusive antioxidant, chlorogenic acid.

 3. Reduces risk for cardiovascular disease